MilliPress/MilliCache/README.md

 ### What are Cache Flags?

-A single post or page can generate multiple cache entries because the cache keys change based on the request details—like different cookies or query parameters.
+A single post or page can generate multiple cache entries because the cache keys change based on the request details, such as different cookies or query parameters.
 For example, the following URLs, although they refer to the same content, will have separate cache entries:

 - `https://example.org/?p=123`